neondatabase/website/content/docs/guides/branching-pitr.md

 ---
-title: Branching — Point-in-time restore (PITR)
+title: Branching — Point-in-time restore
-subtitle: Recover your data to previous state using Neon's branching feature
+subtitle: Restore your data to previous state using Neon's branching feature
 enableTableOfContents: true
 ---

-A Neon project has a default 7-day data retention window, which enables creating a branch that reflects the state of your data at a past time.
+Neon retains a 7-day history of changes for all branches by default, which allows you to create a branch that restores data to any point in time within the defined retention period.
+[Neon Pro plan](/docs/introduction/pro-plan) users can configure a Neon project to retain up to 30 days of history.
 You can use this capability to recover lost data, which is a form of Point-in-time restore (PITR).

-This guide provides an example of how to recover your data to point in time before a data loss occurred using Neon's branching feature.
+This guide shows how to configure the history retention window and how to recover your data to point in time before a data loss occurred using Neon's branching feature.

+## Configure the history retention window

+ The default history retention period is 7 days for all Neon users.
+[Neon Pro plan](/docs/introduction/pro-plan) users can configure the history retention period for a Neon project.
+The supported range is between 0 and 30 days.
+Please be aware that increasing the history retention period affects all branches in your Neon project and increases [project storage](/docs/introduction/billing#project-storage), as it retains data changes for a longer period of time.

+To configure the history retention period for a Neon project:

+1. Select a project in the Neon console (if you have more than one project).
+2. On the Neon **Dashboard**, select **Settings**.
+3. Select **Storage**.
+4. Use the slider to select the history retention period.
+5. Click **Save**.

 ## Create a point-in-time branch